caioafb/cube-solver/README.md

 # cube-solver
-A Rubik's Cube solver, part of a 1st semester programming course challenge.
+A Rubik's Cube solver code created with Ruby, part of a 1st semester programming course challenge.